Lothiraldan/lothiraldan.github.com/_drafts/python-freeze-thread-encode.md

 # The isolation

-I tried to isolate the problem and came to this minimal reproducing script:
+I tried to isolate the problem and came to this minimal reproducing script, let's name this file `str_encode_thread.py`:

 ```python
 import time